blackberry-garance/flowershow-app/blog/how-to-set-custom-domain.md

 ## Summary

 While the process involves several technical steps, each one is straightforward when you follow the instructions carefully.
 Take your time, double-check each setting, and don't hesitate to reach out for help if needed.

-Your custom domain will give your Flowershow site a professional appearance and make it easier for your audience to find and remember your content.